awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 **Note**
 If no users request your objects during the time period, you don't receive any log files for that period\.

-## How Requests Are Logged When the Request URL or Headers Exceed Size Limits<a name="access-logs-request-URL-size"></a>
+## How Requests Are Logged When the Request URL or Headers Exceed the Maximum Size<a name="access-logs-request-URL-size"></a>

-If the total size of all request headers, including cookies, exceeds 20 KB, or if the URL exceeds the 8192\-byte URL size limit, CloudFront can't parse the request completely and can't log the request\.
+If the total size of all request headers, including cookies, exceeds 20 KB, or if the URL exceeds 8192 bytes, CloudFront can't parse the request completely and can't log the request\.
 Because the request isn't logged, you won't see in the log files the HTTP error status code returned\.

-If the body size exceeds the size limit, the request is logged, including the HTTP error status code\.
+If the request body exceeds the maximum size, the request is logged, including the HTTP error status code\.

 ## Analyzing Access Logs<a name="access-logs-analyzing"></a>